SteelPh0enix/EmbeddedWeatherStation/README.md

 ESP8266 pinout is basically RX and TX connected to STM32 TX and RX.

-Also, make sure to create `credentails.lua` file with `SSID` and `PASSWORD` variables for your WiFi connection, and upload it to ESP.
+Also, make sure to create `credentials.lua` file with `SSID` and `PASSWORD` variables for your WiFi connection, and upload it to ESP.
 Obviously, i'm not including mine.